Last Updated on January 10, 2022 by Sandra Adamson

 A Hubbard’s Barn Wedding with Marisa and Dylan

-Marisa and Dylan had originally planned to have their entire wedding at Hubbard’s Barn in
+Marisa and Dylan had originally planned to have a Hubbard’s Barn wedding in

 Nova Scotia.
 To say I was excited about another rustic barnyard wedding would be an